pxai/fjs/document/content/functionaljs.md

 ```

 ## Yet another Todo list
 Yeah I know, a Todo list.
 How original.
-But the previous project made me millonaire so I don’t really care.
+But the previous project made me a millionaire so I don’t really care.
 The truth is that we just need an example of a project that manages a list of data.

 ![Looks so awful that I'm crying](img/app2_1.png)